sarahpenir/sarahpenir.github.io/_pages/reading.md

 - The Gifts of Imperfection by Brene Brown
 - Highly Irregular: Why Tough, Through, and Dough Don't Rhyme—and Other Oddities of the English Language by Arika Okrent
 - Everything Is Fucked by Mark Manson
+- Reinventing Your Life by Jeffrey Young and Janet Klosko

 *Fiction*